CodeTwo Backup for Office 365

 CodeTwo Backup for Office 365 lets you create backup, restore and archive jobs.
 Job settings include data type selection, time filters, storage location, backup type, etc.

 The program can perform continuous or one-time backup jobs.
-During a continuous backup, Office 365 data is backed up automatically in cycles.
+During a continuous backup, Office 365 (Microsoft 365) data is backed up automatically in cycles.

 The program also contains a built-in backup scheduler that lets you define periods in which a given job will be active.

-Once the program is connected to Office 365, you can easily select, which mailboxes to include or exclude from the scope of the backup job.
+When configuring an Exchange backup job, you can easily select which mailboxes to include or exclude from the scope of the backup, and whether to back up archive mailboxes as well.

 With CodeTwo Backup for Office 365, you can also back up public folders data to a local drive.
 Select which public folders you want to back up and whether to include subfolders.